Universally counting curves in Calabi--Yau threefolds: Introduction

 \subsection{MNOP correspondence}

-Theorem \ref{maincalculation} implies that a curve enumeration invariant of complex threefolds with nef anti-canonical bundle is determined uniquely by its values on local curves.
-We now explain how this may be used to verify a conjecture of Maulik--Okounkov--Nekrasov--Pandharipande \cite{mnopi,mnopii} for such threefolds.
+Now let us explain how Theorem \ref{maincalculation} may be used to verify the primary insertions case of the conjecture of Maulik--Okounkov--Nekrasov--Pandharipande \cite{mnopi,mnopii} for complex threefolds with nef anti-canonical bundle (regarding descendents, see Question \ref{descendentquestion}).

-Maulik--Nekrasov--Okounkov--Pandharipande \cite{mnopi,mnopii} originally conjectured an equivalence between Gromov--Witten and Donaldson--Thomas invariants of projective threefolds.
-A similar conjecture relating Gromov--Witten and Pandharipande--Thomas invariants was proposed by Pandharipande--Thomas \cite{pandharipandethomasstablepairs}.
-Work of Bridgeland \cite{bridgelandhall} relates Donaldson--Thomas and Pandharipande--Thomas invariants, implying the two conjectures are equivalent.
-We will address the latter conjecture here (Pandharipande--Thomas invariants are easier to work with than Donaldson--Thomas invariants in many respects, and our work here is no exception).
+The original `MNOP' conjecture of Maulik--Nekrasov--Okounkov--Pandharipande \cite{mnopi,mnopii} relates Gromov--Witten and Donaldson--Thomas invariants of projective threefolds.
+Pandharipande--Thomas \cite{pandharipandethomasstablepairs} introduced a variant of Donaldson--Thomas invariants which is easier to work with and conjectured a relation between the two, which was later proven by Bridgeland \cite{bridgelandhall}.
+Given this equivalence, the MNOP conjecture may be stated as a relation between Gromov--Witten and Pandharipande--Thomas invariants, and it is this form of the conjecture that we will consider here.

+Gromov--Witten invariants and Donaldson--Pandharipande--Thomas invariants describe curves in fundamentally different ways: Gromov--Witten moduli spaces describe curves in $X$ as images of maps from nodal domain curves to $X$, whereas Donaldson--Pandharipande--Thomas moduli spaces describe curves in $X$ as zero sets of functions on $X$.
+These moduli spaces agree on the set of smooth embedded curves $C\subseteq X$, but are rather different compactifications of this space.
+The MNOP conjecture is interesting because there is no known or even proposed geometric relation between these two different ways of compactifying.

-We briefly recall the definition of Gromov--Witten and Pandharipande--Thomas invariants, leaving a more detailed discussion to \S\ref{zgwptsummary}.
+Let us briefly recall the definition of Gromov--Witten and Pandharipande--Thomas invariants, leaving a more detailed discussion to Section \ref{zgwptsummary}.
 Given a complex projective threefold $X$, a homology class $\beta\in H_2(X)$, and cohomology classes $\gamma_1,\ldots,\gamma_r\in H^*(X)$, these invariants have the form

-For Gromov--Witten invariants, $\cMbar'(X,\beta)$ is the moduli space of stable maps from (not necessarily connected) nodal curves to $X$, in homology class $\beta$, all of whose connected components are non-constant, and $\chi$ denotes the arithmetic Euler characteristic of the domain (locally constant, proper sublevel sets).
+For Gromov--Witten invariants, $\cMbarprime(X,\beta)$ is the moduli space of stable maps from (not necessarily connected) nodal curves $C$ to $X$, in homology class $\beta$, all of whose connected components are non-constant, and $\chi$ denotes the arithmetic Euler characteristic $2\cdot\chi(C,\cO_C)$ of the domain (locally constant, proper superlevel sets).
 For Pandharipande--Thomas invariants, $P(X,\beta)$ denotes the moduli space of stable pairs in homology class $\beta$, and $n$ denotes the holomorphic Euler characteristic (locally constant, proper sublevel sets).
 The integrands are given by push/pull via the universal families over these moduli spaces.
+More generally, we could consider the family invariants